You can edit and delete your accounts by logging into the dashboard.

 There is 4 statuses you'll be able to see on each firewall:

 In order to be in the same vMPLS group, the devices will all need the same /16 LAN subnet.
-For example, in order to be eligible to be in the same vMPLS group the sites would all need to have 192.64.X.X (as an example… you can have it at whatever you need it to be.)
-When the sites sync again, they will now be part of an active vMPLS group (usually syncs happen within 5 minutes, but please verify that you see that the sites you have selected have updated on their sync times since the creation of the group),
+For example, in order to be eligible to be in the same vMPLS group the sites would all need to have 192.64.X.X (i.e. 22.214.171.124/24, 126.96.36.199/24, etc…) When the sites sync again, they will now be part of an active vMPLS group (usually syncs happen within 5 minutes, but please verify that you see that the sites you have selected have updated on their sync times since the creation of the group at theeir respective Site Overview pages).

 Types of vMPLS